Ana-Niko-byte/zenlist/README.md

 The scrum model contains all relevant information regarding the Scrum paragraph on the main homepage.
 While it was valid to add this content directly into the HTML, a model format allows admins to have user-friendly access for maintaining and updating content based on website needs.

-The '_id_' field in the model is automatically provided by Django (and could potentially come into use if the model were to be recycled throughout the application).
+The `id` field in the model is automatically provided by Django (and could potentially come into use if the model were to be recycled throughout the application).

-The '_title_' field refers to the title of the Scrum paragraph.
+The `title` field refers to the title of the Scrum paragraph.

-The '_updated_on_' field is read-only and is used mostly for reference whenever the scrum model is modified.
+The `updated_on` field is read-only and is used mostly for reference whenever the scrum model is modified.

-The '_content_' field is a textField that utilises Summernote for efficient and manageable content-editing.
+The `content` field is a textField that utilises Summernote for efficient and manageable content-editing.

 - #### The Review Model

-The '_id_' field in the model is automatically provided by Django and comes into play in views that need to access specific reviews for editing/deletion.
+The `id` field in the model is automatically provided by Django and comes into play in views that need to access specific reviews for editing/deletion.

-The '_author_' field refers to the _Django User_ model in a One-To-Many relationship, referencing the user to whom the review belongs.
+The `author` field refers to the _Django User_ model in a One-To-Many relationship, referencing the user to whom the review belongs.

-The '_job_industry_' field is a selection field for selecting the industry in which the reviewer works.
+The `job_industry` field is a selection field for selecting the industry in which the reviewer works.
 This is used purely for contextual purposes and as a means of demonstrating that the application can be used by all, regardless of their professional background.

-The '_rating_' field is a selection field for selecting the star rating the reviewer wishes to give to the appliation during the review process.
+The `rating` field is a selection field for selecting the star rating the reviewer wishes to give to the appliation during the review process.

-The '_review_' field is a TextField (max 120 characters), where the user can comment on the application.
+The `review` field is a TextField (max 120 characters), where the user can comment on the application.

-The '_reviewed-on_' field is a read-only date field refering to the date the review was left on (regardless of when it was approved).
+The `reviewed-on` field is a read-only date field refering to the date the review was left on (regardless of when it was approved).

-The '_approved_' field is a boolean field indicating whether the review has been approved by a Zenlist admin.
+The `approved` field is a boolean field indicating whether the review has been approved by a Zenlist admin.

 ---